Header Ads

 The Role of Scholars as Mediums of Divine Wisdom: A Believer’s Responsibility

-Your love for Allah and His Messenger (saw) is the cornerstone of your faith.
-It is this love that defines your relationship with your Creator and the way you perceive the teachings of Islam.
-However, to ensure this bond remains pure and untainted, it is crucial to assess your understanding and actions.
-There should be no room for flaws or misconceptions when it comes to your relationship with Allah and His Messenger.
+Your love for Allah and His Messenger (ﷺ) is the cornerstone of your faith.
+It is this love that defines your relationship with your Creator and shapes the way you perceive the teachings of Islam.
+However, to ensure that this sacred bond remains pure and untainted, it is crucial to assess your understanding and actions.
+There should be no room for flaws or misconceptions when it comes to your connection with Allah and His Messenger.

 It is entirely natural that you might not resonate with the personality or speech of a particular scholar.
 Humans have diverse preferences, perspectives, and personal experiences, which shape how they perceive others.
 Not liking someone or disagreeing with their views does not automatically indicate a lack of faith or sincerity.
 However, it is essential to differentiate between personal preferences and matters of faith.